 E3.
 Is there freedom for trade unions and similar professional or labor organizations?
 3 / 4

 The right to organize and join labor unions is constitutionally guaranteed.
 Workers have the right to bargain collectively.
 Côte d’Ivoire typically has various professional strikes every year, though sometimes strikes have become violent.
-In 2017, teachers’ unions and civil servants organized several strikes at which they called for better wages and back pay they claimed was owed.
+In 2018, teachers, university professors, police, and civil servants all organized labor strikes in demand of back pay from the government, with some such actions apparently inspired by the military mutinies the previous year.

 F. RULE OF LAW: 6 / 16